 You also want to make sure to research the employer and the open position.
 Thoroughly review the job posting before the interview so you don’t identify something as a deficiency that’s essential to the job.
 Reread the job description so you know what attributes and abilities are critical to the performance of the job.
 Those hard or soft skills shouldn’t be on your weakness list.
 Everything else is fair game.
 If you're working with a recruiter in your job search, ask for some help in preparing for this potentially awkward question.

-Examples of weaknesses on the job
+Examples of weaknesses for job interviews

 Do any of these weaknesses ring a bell?
 Note that these aren’t good choices for your answer if the job requires specific skills in these areas.